hihumikan/Sukkiri-houkoku/README.md

 ## Introduction

-> If you want to report a clearing on Twitter, you can use this web application to notify your followers with the exact time.
+> If you want to report when you get out of the bathroom on Twitter, you can use this web application to notify your followers with the exact time.

 ## Getting Started with Create React App